nrfconnect/sdk-nrf/doc/nrf/ug_bootloader_adding.rst

 Using a custom signing command removes the need to use of a private key from the build system.
 This is useful when the private keys are stored, managed, or otherwise processed through a *hardware security module* (`HSM`_) or an in-house tool.

-To use a custom signing command with this bootloader, set the following options in the application's ``prj.conf`` file, in an associated Kconfig fragment, or using the command line:
+To use a custom signing command with this bootloader, set the following options in the application's :file:`prj.conf` file, in an associated Kconfig fragment, or using the command line:

 .. tabs::